10 Things you need to know for an easy Disney World vacation

 Okay, this is number 2 of big things you need to know for a Disney World vacation.
 If you haven’t picked up on it yet, Disney World is huge and you will spend a fair amount of time getting between parks and hotels.
 From each hotel there are shuttles, either by boat or bus, to get you to the different parks.
 From each park, there are buses to get you to the other parks.
 There is also the monorail which goes between the Magic Kingdom and a few hotels, as well as the Transportation and Ticket Center and Epcot; a ferry system between Magic Kingdom, hotels, Epcot and Disney Springs; and opening fall of 2019 there are gondola lines connecting Hollywood Studios and Epcot to a handful of hotels.

 Because the parks are so spread out, you should allot yourself no less than 40 minutes to get between two points.
 That time accounts for waiting to board transportation, walking from the drop off point, going through security, and eventually making it through a park gate.
 40 minutes is a tight schedule that goes as planned.
 60 minutes is ideal and leaves room for error if you have something scheduled that you’re trying to get to.

-Note: getting from Disney Springs to anywhere is actually a nightmare and you should only visit Disney Springs if you have time to kill or a dinner reservation.
+Note: getting from Disney Springs to anywhere is actually a nightmare and you should only visit Disney Springs with kids if you have bonus time or a dinner reservation.
 You cannot get a shuttle from Disney Springs to any theme park, so before you plan a stop there, know you’re going to need to take a Lyft or Minnie Van between there and anywhere else besides your hotel.